Russo-Ukrainian war: Independent Ukraine and the Orange Revolution

+US president Clinton, Russian president Yeltsin, and Ukrainian president Kravchuk after signing the Trilateral Statement (1994).
+Russia and the US agreed to respect Ukraine's sovereignty in return for Ukraine giving up its nuclear weapons.

-After the dissolution of the Soviet Union (USSR) in 1991, Ukraine and Russia maintained close ties.
+After the dissolution of the Soviet Union (USSR) in 1991, Ukraine and Russia maintained ties.
 In 1994, Ukraine signed the Treaty on the Non-Proliferation of Nuclear Weapons and agreed to give up the former Soviet nuclear weapons in Ukraine.
-In return, Russia, the United Kingdom, and the United States agreed to uphold the territorial integrity and political independence of Ukraine through the Budapest Memorandum on Security Assurances.
-In 1997, Russia signed the NATO-Russia founding act, which stated among other things that "NATO and Russia do not consider each other as adversaries."
-In 1999, Russia was one of the signatories of the Charter for European Security, which guaranteed the right of each state "to choose or change its security arrangements" and to join alliances if they wish.
-In the years after the dissolution of the USSR, several former Eastern Bloc countries joined NATO, partly in response to regional security threats involving Russia such as the 1993 Russian constitutional crisis, the War in Abkhazia (1992–1993) and the First Chechen War (1994–1996).
-Putin said Western powers broke promises not to let any Eastern European countries join.
+In return, Russia, the United Kingdom, and the United States agreed to uphold the territorial integrity and independence of Ukraine through the Budapest Memorandum on Security Assurances.
+In 1997, Russia signed the NATO-Russia Founding Act, in which it acknowledged that "NATO has expanded and will continue to expand its political functions".
+In 1999, it was also one of the signatories of the Charter for European Security, affirming the right of each state "to choose or change its security arrangements" and to join military alliances if it wishes.
+Several former Eastern Bloc countries joined NATO, partly in response to regional security threats involving Russia.
+In 2005, Putin said that if Ukraine and other former Soviet states wanted to join NATO, "we will respect their choice, because it is their sovereign right to decide their own defense policy, and this will not worsen relations between our countries."
+Putin later said Western powers broke promises by expanding NATO eastward, even though no agreements or promises to this effect were made.